jvassev/ansinetes/README.md

 # Why use ansinetes?
 You would find ansinetes useful if you:
-* want to test Kubernetes in an HA, multi-node deployment
+* want to test Kubernetes in an HA, multi-node deployment, a very specific version
 * you are in a somewhat contrainted environment and want to make best use of a static pool of machines
 * have some spare CoreOS VMs and want to quickly make a secure kube cluster with sensible config
 * want to try the Kubernetes bleeding edge and can't wait for the packages to arrive for your distro